dominiksalvet/gim/README.md

 gim uninstall <url>
 ```

-If you are in, then gim comes pretty handy.
+If you are in, then gim comes in pretty handy.
 All you need is a URL of a Git project and gim will do the rest.
 With respect to gim's flexibility, there are a lot of compatible projects around even without being adapted to gim at all.

 ---